-When it comes to managing time there are a number of commonly held beliefs that appear to make sense... but don’t.
+There are a number of common time management myths held that appear to make sense... but don’t.

 Once you know them, you'll start to manage your time more effectively...